google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 All methods work in Chrome, Opera, Firefox, Microsoft Edge, and Safari unless otherwise noted.
-The [polyfill](https://github.com/jakearchibald/ES6-Promises#readme) provides the below for all browers.
+The [polyfill](https://github.com/jakearchibald/ES6-Promises#readme) provides the below for all browsers.

 ### Static Methods